zendus/citizen-mdm/README.md

 2. For conflicting fields (name, dob, gender):
    - The most frequent value is chosen
    - Conflicts are logged for auditing
+3. For missing values:
+   - non-null values are chosen if existing
+   - if not, `None` is returned
-3. Non-conflicting fields (health_status, school_name) are combined
+4. Non-conflicting fields (health_status, school_name) are combined

 ## Logging